CodeScop/Oge-Mai-Field-Guide/shrineintro.md

-LAST UPDATED 15 MAY 2020
+LAST UPDATED 25 JUN 2020

 The SHRINE OF AGES!
 This is a weird and wonderful place where time shifts unpredictably.
 Which is a fancy way of saying that past events are alive here... *if* you know how to look.